hypothesis/h-cookiecutter-pypackage/README.md

 By default when your package passes all tests, coverage, format and linting requirements, it will be built and uploaded to [https://pypi.org/](https://pypi.org/).

-In order for this to work you will need to setup and API key for the project.
+For this to work you'll need to setup an API key for the project.

 ### Build a package and upload it to PyPI